provanpm/WEATHERIT/README.md

 #### Dependencies

-Park search data is available and accessible.
+weather search data is available and accessible.

 #### Assumptions

 Desired locations are in the United States

-Park names / locations are stated in English.
+weather  / locations are stated in English.

 #### Examples